sathishkumarr012/sathishkumarr012/README.md

 Hi there, I'm **Sathishkumar R.R.**, an Engineering Student.

 Hi guys, I'm Sathishkumar R.R. .
-I am currently studying as a CS major in Chennai, India.
+I am currently studying as a CS major in Chicago, USA.
 I'm currently learning Swift programming and open for oppurtunities.
 I would like to collaborate on projects using Swift. contact me if you have same interest or some questions!

 ### Talking about Personal Stuffs:

-- 👨🏽‍💻 I’m currently a Engineering student at my 4th year;
+- 👨🏽‍💻 I’m currently a Engineering ;
 - 🤔 My interests are with iOS and macOS programming, c , Python etc..;
-- 💼 I’m pursuing a Bachelor's degree in Engineering Imaging;
+- 💼 I’m pursuing a Master's degree in Computer science Imaging;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.